Dutch Warmblood - Horse Breed & Info

 Dutch Warmblood Article and Photos Copyrighted - see credits below

-The beginnings of the Dutch Warmblood are found in two areas of the Netherlands Gelderland and Gronigen.
+The beginnings of the Dutch Warmblood were found in two areas of the Netherlands, Gelderland and Gronigen.
 In Gelderland, the soil is sandy and a lighter type of horse developed.
-In Groningen, the soil is heavy clay and a much heavier type of horse developed.
-To refine their hose Groningen breeders used Gelderlanders, while the Gelderlanders wanting to add more mass to their horses, used Groningern blood.
-The heavier Groningern was derived from the Friesian and Oldenburg.
+In Groningen, the soil is heavy clay and a much heavier type of horse developed, derived from the Friesian and Oldenburg.

 Over the years the modern KWPN (Koninklijke Vereniging Warmbloed Paarden-stamboek Nederland) has overseen both riding and carriage horses, with a small group of breeders remaining dedicated to the original farm type of light draft horse.

-These horses are high achievers, but have not been permitted to lose good conformation, beauty or the charm that have made the Dutch horses famous and rigid selection and testing procedures are followed.
+The Dutch Warmbloods are high achievers, but have not been permitted to lose good conformation, beauty or the charm that have made these horses famous.
+Rigid selection and testing procedures are followed.
 Only the best of the best stallions come under consideration for the classification keur, with preference being awarded to famous individuals.

 The brand used by the Dutch Stud Book (KWPN) is that of a proud Dutch lion and the character of the horses match completely.